 Set up your data with integrity in tact

 Have you ever wanted to share a spreadsheet or dashboard with someone, but you’re afraid to share the real data because of privacy issues?
-When I create spreadsheets and dashboards, I’m often asked to share these with other teachers, however, I can’t because of the real data.
+When I create spreadsheets and dashboards, I’m often asked to share my data with other teachers, however, I can’t because of the real data.
 I need to create a sample dataset that still maintains the integrity of the actual data.
 Keep reading below or check out the walkthrough video here.

 The first thing I do is look for the identifiers.
 Those are the parts in the data that must be substituted with something else.